The

 East corner of the ceremonial plaza, to the direct

-South of the structure called Temple I. Also
+South of the structure called Temple I. Also on the plaza are five

 other pyramids and a complex of ceremonial